-Researchers' new diagnostic test can identify each person's optimal salt intakeMay 1st, 2013 in Health /
+Researchers' new diagnostic test can identify each person's optimal salt intakeMay 1, 2013 in Medicine & Health / Health

 (Medical Xpress)—Researchers at the University of Virginia School of Medicine have cut through conflicting advice about salt consumption by demonstrating that each person has a "personal salt index," an upper limit on daily salt consumption for good health.
 In addition, they have developed a test to determine that level – and to identify people who should consume more salt.